BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/04/index.md

 <img src="fig-6_3.png" alt="fig-6_3" style="zoom:15%;" class="image center" />

+**Note**: The [Chromebook Instructions](#chromebook-ide-setup) also work for your Macbook as well.
+All you need is to click on the link provided in that section using Google Chrome or Microsoft Edge browsers.
+No software installation is necessary.
+If you prefer to install software onto your computer, proceed below.

 For Macbooks, your IDE is called Ardublock.
 We’re going to need to download something called a package file (**.pkg**) from the internet and then run the **.pkg** so that it can install the IDE onto your Macbook.